Home About

 The inputs to the CARA time/distance metrics are;

-• A collection of starting points or origins from which to measures are made.
+• A collection of starting points called origins from which to measures are made.

 • A network of lines composed of nodes and segments that model the topology (connectiveness), restrictions (one/two-way, overpasses etc.) and traffic speeds associated with the Australian road network.